nickassafkirk/Cartel-Coffee/README.md

 - Inspiration for animation used in menu.html subnav was from [this stack overflow discussion](https://stackoverflow.com/questions/42745506/how-to-make-an-icon-spin-with-i-tag-in-html5-through-css3) and general animation info was found at [this page](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp)

 - To find a way to hide the homepage menu tile headings, I was inspired by a method described in [this stackoverflow article](https://stackoverflow.com/questions/9913293/change-text-on-hover-then-return-to-the-previous-text/9913526)

+- To enable modals to show by default I found a solution at [this article](https://www.tutorialrepublic.com/faq/how-to-launch-bootstrap-modal-on-page-load.php#:~:text=Answer%3A%20Use%20the%20Bootstrap%20.,modal('show')%20method&text=modal('show')%20method%20for%20launching%20the%20modal%20window,to%20subscribe%20the%20website%20newsletter.)
+ I edited this simple script

 ### Media
 - The photos used in this site were obtained from ...